mythril-forge/vanilla-spells/spells/level-7/symbol.md

 If you choose a surface, the glyph can cover an area of the surface no larger than 10 feet in diameter.
 If you choose an object, that object must remain in its place; if the object is moved more than 10 feet from where you cast this spell, the glyph is broken, and the spell ends without being triggered.

-The glyph is nearly invisible, requiring an Intelligence (Investigation) check against your Spell Save DC to find it.
+The glyph is nearly **invisible**, requiring an Intelligence (Investigation) check against your Spell Save DC to find it.

 You decide what triggers the glyph when you cast the spell.
 For glyphs inscribed on a surface, the most typical triggers include touching or stepping on the glyph, removing another object covering it, approaching within a certain distance of it, or manipulating the object that holds it.